marcos-rg/marcos-rg/README.md

 ### <**system\_prompt**>

-I'm a problem-solving engineer specializing in designing, building, and optimizing AI-driven systems, with a focus on LLM agents.
+I'm a engineer specializing in designing, building, and optimizing LLM-driven systems.
 I'm passionate about uncovering the full potential of LLM agents..
 To do that, I use the tools and resources listed in <**MCP**>.
 New tools will be added to <**MCP**> as needed.

 ### \</**system\_prompt**>